-In 2010, Uzbekistan benefited from \$2.1 million worth of GSP benefits (compared with \$414,000 for all of 2009).
+During the first eleven months of 2011, US\$721,000 in imports from Uzbekistan enjoyed duty-free treatment under the GSP program (in 2010, the figure was US\$2.1 million).
 Thus, even as the U.S. Government is promising to enhance trade and investment with Uzbekistan and providing GSP benefits and other aid, the Uzbek copyright regime is, at present, among the weakest of all of the countries in the C.I.S.
 The IIPA recommends that the U.S. Government should remove Uzbekistan from eligibility to receive GSP benefits because Uzbekistan is not complying with the IPR eligibility requirements for GSP benefits, namely the requirement to provide "adequate and effective" copyright protection and enforcement.
 Further, Uzbekistan is not in compliance with its bilateral and multilateral obligations, and is woefully inadequate in its IPR regime as a potential WTO member.